 Kindness, according to the dictionary, is the quality of being friendly, generous and considerate.
-World Kindness Day comes around every November to remind us to prioritise kindness in our lives, which usually means thinking about doing something kind for others.
+The annual World Kindness Day reminds us to prioritise kindness in our lives, which usually means thinking about doing something kind for others.

 Let’s not forget ourselves in this, however.
 We are often too busy being considerate and generous to other people that our own needs get lost in the process.
 We can be incredibly harsh on ourselves as we dash through our daily lives, berating ourselves for forgetting things, not doing everything perfectly, or maybe for just not feeling good enough.

 Sometimes the critical voice in our head can be quite strict and mean to us – more like an enemy than a friend sometimes.

 If kindness is lacking in your life, perhaps it’s time to reflect on how to change that.
 If you were your own best friend, and were being generous and considerate, how would you treat yourself?

 We’ve come up with some thoughts on how you can do this…

 - Book in some rest time